 CD isn’t just about adopting new tools and processes – it also involves a cultural shift.
 With CD, for example, each developer has to work as a unit.
 This creates an active community where everyone can see the latest changes and how their work impacts the project and give direct feedback.
 This essentially empowers the team to take ownership of the project.

-When the development team at Basefarm, a leading cloud provider in Europe and an Orange Business Services company, was asked to rewrite the previous version of Basefarm’s provisioning system, they wanted to do it using Agile methodology.
+When the development team at Basefarm, a leading cloud provider in Europe and an Orange Business company, was asked to rewrite the previous version of Basefarm’s provisioning system, they wanted to do it using Agile methodology.
 This meant establishing a team culture based on trust and understanding, where reaching out for help was not seen as a weakness.

 Having said this, Basefarm decided that non-team members could have their opinions listened to, but could not block advances in the project.
 “We think this is an important point to make, because humans are often skeptical about change, and granting non-team members the power to stop experimentation would lead to no progress being made,” explains Geir Hedermark, Development Manager, Basefarm.